Android-for-Python/Camera4Kivy/README.md

 `connect_camera(enable_analyze_imageproxy = True)`

 The imageproxy api provides images in landscape, regardless of the preview orientation.
 A degrees parameter enables adjusting the analysis accordingly.
 Android implements automatic changes to frame rate and resolution in the case of slow analysis.

+### Debugging

+Check that the app analysis code is doing what you expect.
+If the result of this is coordinates (most cases) then check these with a print statement.
+Move whatever you expect to be detected to the four corners of the camera view.
+Look the printed values, do they reflect the analysed image pixels size and orientation?
+Repeat for the coordinates after they are mapped to a Kivy widget.

+Measure the time the analysis algorithm takes to execute on one frame.
+Do this in the cases of detection and nothing to detect.
+This along with some overhead will define the maximum analysis frame rate.
+The [tflite example](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/classifyobject.py) monitors analysis frame rate as part of its normal operation.

 ### Performance